Zange10/KMAT/README.md

 ## Usage
 ### Installation
 * **Windows:**\
-Download the .zip-file from the [latest release](https://github.com/Zange10/ksp-ro-tools/releases) and extract it (to a location of your choice).
+Download the kmat-win.zip-file from the [latest release](https://github.com/Zange10/ksp-ro-tools/releases) and extract it (to a location of your choice).
 Now you can run the application using the `Launch_KMAT.exe`.
 On initial startup you might need to tell windows that this application is safe to run.

 * **Linux:**\
-Download the .tar.gz-file from the [latest release](https://github.com/Zange10/ksp-ro-tools/releases) and extract it (to a location of your choice).
+Download the kmat-linux.zip-file from the [latest release](https://github.com/Zange10/ksp-ro-tools/releases) and extract it (to a location of your choice).
 To be able to run, the packages for [GTK3](https://www.gtk.org/docs/installations/linux/) and [SQLite3](https://www.sqlite.org/index.html) need to be installed.
 You can run the application using the `Launch_KMAT` executable.

 ### Solar System using Ephemeris Data
 If you would like to use the solar system's ephemeris data (this might be recommended if you use Principia), download `solar_system_ephem.cfg` and move it to the `Celestial_Systems` folder.
 On initial startup, the ephemeris data will be retrieved from [JPL's Horizon API](https://ssd.jpl.nasa.gov/horizons/app.html#/) and stored in the `Ephemerides` folder (created automatically).

---
+### Usage of KMAT for "relevant" Projects

-If the tool is used for a "relevant" project (e.g. content creation or uni project), don't hesitate to reach out to me for a quick heads-up, so I know the tool is being used for something actually useful.
+If the tool is used for a "relevant" project (e.g. content creation or uni project), don't hesitate to reach out to me for a quick heads-up.
+That way I know the tool is being used for something actually useful.

 ## About this tool
 First and foremost, this tool is a fun learning experience for me, and it has been on and off for the past couple of years.
 I started developing this tool to make my life easier in KSP-RP1.
 Initially it started out as a rocket launch simulation program for analysis of launchers regarding their capabilities and optimal launch profiles and also included a small calculator for simple dv-transfer estimates (e.g. Hohmann).

-If the tool is used for a "relevant" project (e.g. content creation or uni project), don't hesitate to reach out to me for a quick heads-up, so I know the tool is being used for something actually useful.

 ## Documentation
 [Wiki](https://github.com/Zange10/ksp-ro-tools/wiki)